kelvinmo/f3-event-dispatcher/README.md

 the method.
 If the name of the method is the same as the short name of the type hint of the parameter, then the name of the event is the fully qualified name of the parameter type.
-Otherwise, the name of the event is the method name converted to snake case.
+Otherwise, the name of the event is the method name converted to snake case, in which case the event type must be a generic event (i.e. implements `GenericEventInterface`).

 ```php
 class TestListener {